jk-me/jk-me.github.io/_posts/2019-06-11-module_exports_in_node_js_testing_your_npm_package.markdown

 `exports` is a shortcut for `module.exports` However, assigning a value to `exports` itself no longer binds it to module.exports and it will not be exported, so you should also assign that value to `module.exports`.

-Variables local to module file are private.
-Attributes Node.js wraps in a function called module wrapper before executing
+Variables local to module files are private.
+Node.js wraps the module in a function called module wrapper before executing a require statement.

 There are 3 types of modules: core, local and third-party.
 Core modules are included in node.js.
 They must still be imported (ex. `require(‘http’)`), Some examples include `’http’`, `’path’`, and `’querystring’`, used to set up Node.js http servers, deal with file paths, and deal with query strings, respectively.